 Extended Examples: Capital Punishment

-GENERAL ISSUES: THEORIES OF PUNISHMENT
+TWO GENERAL APPROACHES TO JUSTIFICATION OF PUNISHMENT

-Punishment and its justification
+Punishment requires justification

-- “Not the sort of thing one would freely consent to have imposed on oneself” (Bedau, "Capital Punishment", p.
-170); hence, potentially, it violates autonomy.
+- Also, it is “not the sort of thing one would freely consent to have imposed on oneself” (Hugo Bedau, "Capital Punishment", p.
+170).
+So, punishment may violates autonomy and human rights, including the rights to freedom (liberty), happiness, and even life.

 Forward Looking (Consequentialist) Reasons for Punishment